TheTrueWhiteOwl/tour_de_lautriche/schedule.md

 ### Sleep
 At *???* in Widderstein Hütte
 #### Cost
-Deposit of EUR\ 32.5 per person
+Deposit of EUR&nbsp;32.5 per person
-Payment of EUR\ ??? per person
+Payment of EUR&nbsp;??? per person

 ## 2024-08-15